JazzMaster/LazGFX/README.md

     OpenSonic (allegro sources in C) /Mayro (SMC) remake ...
     "Super Nintendo" or "SEGA MegaDrive/Genesis" level or slightly above it.

-        RedBook CDROM/CDDA support is untested.
+        RedBook CDROM/CDDA support is untested(as of SDLv2-unavailable).

 3D-

     OpenFreeSpace??
-    OpenMorrowwind/Elsewyre??
+    OpenMorrowwind??
 	OpenSkyRim??
     Open (world of) WarCraft??
-    OpenStarFlight??
-(Original by E-Arts was for the BGI but tweaked in assembler to use elliptic curves on an 8088.)

 #### COPYLEFT

-This code is a "black boxed spinoff" work written solely for FPC in Pascal.
+This code is a "black boxed spinoff" work written primarily for FPC in Pascal.
+Nothing was reverse engineered- except published documentation.

 Borland, INC. has been bought out and seems to "be no more".
 Unlike Microsoft, I respect thier codebase and right to copyright.